mbj4668/pyang/README.md

 * **`pyang/translators/`**
   Contains output plugins for YANG, YIN, and DSDL translation.

+* **`pyang/lsp/`**
+  Contains Microsoft [LSP][lsp] YANG language server based on pyang backend.
+  Lint plugin and all plugins based on it are used for diagnostics, and YANG format output plugin is used for formatting.

 * **`xslt/`**
   Contains XSLT style sheets for generating RELAX NG, Schematron and DSRL schemas and validating instance documents.
 Also included is the